0 Part Course |

 • ‘Predicate Offences’ and their importance

-By the end of this session, delegates will be able to identify the different types of AML and explain the different stages of laundering money through the financial system
+By the end of this session, delegates will be able to identify the different types of AML and explain the different stages of money laundering through the financial system.

-Session Two: Regulatory Bodies and Due Diligence
+Session 2: Regulatory Bodies and Due Diligence

 • Due diligence and KYC basics